Short answer: most of ‘em. Here is a brief description of the required fields, what they mean, and why it is important.

-|Category and Subcategory||Get as close as you can with the vaguely-worded iTunes categories.
+|Category and Subcategory||Get as close as you can with the vaguely-worded iTunes categories to your podcasts subject matter.
 It’s in your best interest for discoverability.|

-Explicit/Clean: If you know your podcast will consistently be explicity, mark it as such.
+|Explicit/Clean||If you know your podcast will consistently be explicit, mark it as such.
 You can always override this for each individual episode.
-Note that if you have explicit content, and it isn’t marked, iTunes can yank your podcast out of iTunes.
+Note that if you have explicit content, and it isn’t marked - Apple Podcasts can yank your podcast out of their app.
 Do not taunt the dragon in its lair.|

-A homepage link:A website URL is required by iTunes.
+|Homepage Link||A website URL is required by iTunes.
 We know most producers have them but in case you don’t, we’re here to help— we can generate a URL for you if you don’t already have a homepage.
 However, having your own homepage allows you to post extras that may not quite fit in your episode, expands your reach and discoverability.|

 |Owner Information||Contact Information for Podcast Owner.
 Note that the email is public, so choose carefully.|

 |Public Feed URL||If your podcast already exists - this would be the link people follow to subscribe to it.
 If you are launching a new podcast you won't have one yet.|

 |Enclosure Prefix URL||